Abhinash04/Age_Calculator/README.md

 - **User-Friendly Interface**: A clean and straightforward interface that makes it easy for users to input their date of birth.
 - **Accurate Age Calculation**: Calculates the exact age in years, months, and days based on the input date of birth.
-- **Additional Results**: Provides additional information such as weeks, days, hours, minutes, and seconds old based on the input date of birth.
+- **Additional Results**: Provides additional information such as weeks, days, hours, minutes, and seconds old, based on the input date of birth.

 ## Usage